League of Polish Women: Publication of Women's Magazines

-Its purpose was to mobilise women in the political ideology of the state, as well as to enforce the party's policy within gender roles and women's rights.
+Its purpose was to mobilize women in the political ideology of the state, as well as to enforce the party's policy within gender roles and women's rights.
 It played an important role in the life of women in the state during its existence.
 The policy of women's rights was progressive, and full legal gender equality was introduced.
+Although the government supported progressive women's rights, and created full legal gender equality, this agenda was also used to benefit the states.
+Part of this included the publication of a variety of women's magazines, such as Kobieta (Woman), Kobieta Dzisiejsza (Everyday Woman), and Nasza Praca (Our Work).